contourpy/contourpy/docs/user_guide/fill_type.rst

    c = 'C0'
    renderer.filled(filled, cont_gen.fill_type, color=c, point_color=c, start_point_color=c,
       line_color=c, alpha=0.3, line_alpha=1.0)
-   renderer.grid(x, y)
+   renderer.grid(x, y, color="gray", alpha=0.2)
    renderer.z_values(x, y, z, color="C2")
    renderer.title("Filled contours between z=1 and 2")
    renderer.show()

 This example returns two polygons:

-   * A polygon that has an outer (exterior boundary) and one hole (interior boundary).
+- A polygon that has an outer (exterior boundary) and one hole (interior boundary).
 The outer has 8 points (first and last are identical) that are on either the lower contour level or the domain boundary, the hole has 5 points (first and last are identical) all on the upper contour level.
-   * A simple polygon without any holes consisting of 5 points (first and last are identical) that follows the lower contour level, then the domain boundary, then the upper contour level and the domain boundary again.
+- A simple polygon without any holes consisting of 5 points (first and last are identical) that follows the lower contour level, then the domain boundary, then the upper contour level and the domain boundary again.

 .. note::